White Shadows of the South Seas

 Age of the Talkies

 The Oct.
 15, 1927 issue featured the premiere of the film The Jazz Singer.
-Although the New Yorker found the story a bit dull, it also recognized that the film’s use of sound marked a significant turning point in the short history of cinema.
+Although The New Yorker found the story a bit dull, it also recognized that the film’s use of sound marked a significant turning point in the short history of cinema.

 cca81fb3c6aeb61c01f52c8dc5c3c05b